xapax/security/basics_of_windows.md

 I think a machine that has port 88 open (the default kerberos port) can be assumed to be a Domain Controller.

+When a user logs in ot the Domain Active Directory uses Kerberos to authenticate the user.
+When the user insert her password the gets one-way crypted and sent with Kerberos to the Active directory that compares it with it's password database.
+The Key Distribution Center responds with a TGI ticket to the user machine.

 ## Workgroup